 Revenue

-Sacra estimates that Bilt hit $400M in annual revenue run rate in Q1 2025, up from $280M at the end of 2024 and $113M at the end of 2023.
-This explosive growth trajectory reflects the company's expansion from processing $36 billion in annual rental payments across 4.5 million apartment units to building a comprehensive neighborhood commerce network that generated $5 billion in merchant transaction volume in 2024.
+Sacra estimates that Bilt hit $400M in annualized revenue in Q1 2025, up from $275M in 2024 and $116M in 2023.
+This growth reflects the company's expansion from processing $36 billion in annual rental payments across 4.5 million apartment units to building a comprehensive neighborhood commerce network that generated $5 billion in merchant transaction volume in 2024.

 The revenue mix has shifted dramatically as Bilt moved beyond its original Wells Fargo-subsidized credit card model.
 While the company emphasizes that the majority of its current revenue comes from payment processing fees charged to landlords and property management companies, the underlying economics tell a more complex story.
-With 5 million total members and 15% using the Bilt Mastercard at average monthly rents between $2,700 and $3,500, the Wells Fargo partnership still generates an estimated $190M to $250M annually through the bank's 0.8% subsidy on rent payments.
+With 3.5 million members as of 2024 growing to 5 million total, the Wells Fargo partnership generated an estimated $190M to $250M annually through the bank's 0.8% subsidy on rent payments until the card's retirement on February 6, 2026.

 The remaining revenue splits between transaction fees from rent processing through major property management systems like RealPage, Yardi, and MRI, where Bilt earns 0.6% to 0.9% per transaction, and neighborhood merchant commissions of approximately 1.5% to 2% on Bilt-attributed sales.
 Property managers also pay additional fees for lease renewal incentives and resident loyalty programs funded through Bilt's points system.